ndrean/Dynamic-Ajax-forms/README.md

 By default, data/elements cannot be dropped in other elements.
 To allow a drop on an element, it needs:

-- to lsiten to the _dragover_ event to prevent the default handling of the element,
+- to listen to the _dragover_ event to prevent the default handling of the element,

 ```js
 document.addEventListener("dragover", (e) => {